 - has taken a specific number of continuing legal education courses in the three years prior to filing an application;

-- demonstrates substantial involvement in preparation of litigated matters;
+- demonstrates substantial involvement in the preparation of litigated matters;

 - demonstrates an unblemished reputation by submitting a list of attorneys and judges who will attest to the applicant’s character and ability; and